The below is adapted from a speech I gave at a “Stand With Israel” rally on May 13, 2021.

 In three days, nearly 2,000 rockets were fired into Israel, forcing 3.5 million Israelis, including the elderly and little children, to constantly run into bomb shelters and often even sleep in them.
 Practically an entire country being terrorized, based on lies.

-At least nine Israelis dead to date, including a 16-year-old Arab girl and a 5-year-old Jewish boy murdered by the indiscriminate rockets Hamas fires at Israeli civilians.
+At least nine Israelis are dead to date, including a 16-year-old Arab girl and a 5-year-old Jewish boy murdered by the indiscriminate rockets Hamas fires at Israeli civilians.

 To recap: Over another lie about Jews attacking or threatening Al-Aqsa, and the P.A. and Hamas hyping up a dispute over unpaid rent, Hamas is bombing an entire country.